 Our compensation committee reviews and recommends policies relating to compensation and benefits of our officers and employees.
 The compensation committee reviews and sets or makes recommendations to our board of directors regarding the compensation of our Chief Executive Officer and other executive officers.
 The compensation committee also reviews and makes recommendations to our board of directors regarding director compensation.
 In addition, the compensation committee reviews and approves or makes recommendations to our board of directors regarding our incentive compensation and equity-based plans.
 The compensation committee periodically reviews and evaluates the performance of the compensation committee and its members and must annually review and reassess the compensation committee charter and recommend any changes to our board of directors.
-The current members of our compensation committee are , and . serves as the chairperson of the committee.
-Each of the members of our compensation committee is independent under the applicable rules and regulations of NASDAQ, is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and is an "outside director" as that term is defined in Section 162(m) of the Internal Revenue Code of 1986, as amended (162(m)).
+The current members of our compensation committee are Mr. Krognes, Mr. Morrison and Dr. Thompson.
+Dr. Thompson serves as the chairperson of the committee.
+Each of the members of our compensation committee is independent under the applicable rules and regulations of NASDAQ and is an "outside director" as that term is defined in Section 162(m) of the Internal Revenue Code of 1986, as amended (162(m)).
+Each of Mr. Krognes and Mr. Morrison is also a "non-employee director" as defined in Rule 16b-3 under the Exchange Act.
+Mr. Thompson will not be a "non-employee director" if OrbiMed Private Investments V, LP continues to own more than ten percent of our capital stock after this offering.
+In such event and until such time as the compensation committee is comprised solely of "non-employee directors," equity compensation awards to directors and executive officers will be approved by the Board.
 The compensation committee operates under a written charter.